-Other items are actually more important but scream less loudly like listening to my daughter who is experiencing teenage angst or having fun with my husband so that our marriage can stay strong.
+All of these tasks are necessary but other items are actually more important even though they scream less loudly like listening to my daughter who is experiencing teenage angst or having fun with my husband so that our marriage can stay strong.
 I have to plan “relationship” time alone with my family members to ensure that I am spending time on what really matters.

 *Decide what your priority items are and list them.